christophercalm/personal-blog/posts/link-bundle-june-2022.md

 ### Lifestyle:

 * <a href="https://www.additudemag.com/stop-losing-things/">https://www.additudemag.com/stop-losing-things/</a> - <a href="https://web.archive.org/web/20211217233419/https://www.additudemag.com/stop-losing-things/">(archived version)</a> This is an article written primarily ADHD people but that I have found very useful.
 It describes three practical ways to stop losing things.
 I had put a couple of these into practice and have already found them to be quite useful.

-* <a href="https://www.damninteresting.com/devouring-the-heart-of-portugal/">https://www.damninteresting.com/devouring-the-heart-of-portugal/</a> - <a href="https://web.archive.org/web/20220525165344/https://www.damninteresting.com/devouring-the-heart-of-portugal/">(archived version)</a> This is a bizarre story about an incredible conman that almost took down the Portuguese banking system.

 * <img src="https://web.archive.org/web/20220610214020if_/https://i.imgur.com/NqswFQ8.png">